clerk/javascript/.changeset/fast-ads-mix.md

 '@clerk/clerk-js': minor
 ---

-Introducing default values for allowed redirect origins, this change will apply default values for the `allowedRedirectOrigins option`, if there is no value provided the defaults will be similar to the example below.
+Introducing default values for `allowedRedirectOrigins`.
+If no value is provided, default values similar to the example below will apply.

 Let's assume the host of the application is `test.host`, the origins will be
 - `https://test.host/`